Stories Alive! Writing Workshop

 Set your imagination free; create space for your writing and discover the power of your voice.
 Stories Alive! offers a dynamic, warm and supportive environment for writers of all levels to explore their craft and create exciting, polished pieces.

-Participants will develop their writing through a form of their choice, including short stories, memoir, non-fiction and poetry.
+Participants develop their writing through a form of their choice, including short stories, memoir, non-fiction and poetry.
 All are welcome, and the only requirements are a desire to write, a generous heart towards one’s fellow writers, and the courage to share one’s work, knowing that it will be received with care and respect.

 Stories Alive! strives to create a safe, inspiring and supportive environment in order for each writer to meet his or her goals.
 For some this might mean providing structured time in which to write.
 For others it might mean offering valuable feedback or freeing up the creative process.
 For those writers who would like to take the next step towards publication, individual strategies can be developed to achieve this goal.